Physical Training Program III: 5x5 Strength Training

 Thank you for reading this post.
 If you liked it:

-Subscribe to get updates on new blog posts, training resources, events and more.
+Subscribe to get updates on new content, merch, events and more from Sendō Distance Running (SDR).
 You'll get one email a week at most.

 Check out some Research: our free collection of training plans, workout guides, nutrient-dense grocery lists, pace calculators, and other tools to support your quest.